catcarrier/sequential-imports/README.md

 # sequential-imports
-Enforce sequential import of files without a loop or fixed schedule
+Enforce sequential import of files into ServiceNow without a loop or fixed schedule